 Students Share Inspiration and Gratitude at

-At this year's fifth-, eighth-, and twelfth-grade graduation ceremonies and end-of-year events, student speakers shared funny, reflective, and inspiring stories about their experiences at Rowland Hall.
+At this year's twelfth-, eighth-, and fifth-grade graduation ceremonies and end-of-year events, student speakers shared reflective and inspiring stories about their experiences at Rowland Hall.

 - Fifth-Grade Speeches

 Good morning, everyone!
 I’m Layla Hijjawi, and I’ve given hundreds of speeches in the past four years as a debater.
 So for my final speech of high school, I thought I might take the easy route out, one our teachers have begged us to avoid throughout the year.
 Rather than heeding their advice, I immediately went to ChatGPT and asked, “What does one say in a graduation speech?”—teachers, I am so sorry, and you were right because I was offered vague platitudes at best.

 In my unsuccessful attempt to cheat my way into a free speech, I was reminded of the senior class’ grappling with this question of artificial intelligence … versus what makes us human, programming versus people, a question we’ve been asked to consider this year by faculty like Dr. Hickman and one I’m sure many in the audience have considered as well.